 The fact remained that Shunryou had been murdered for a “measly twelve sen.”

-This information, published following an investigation conducted by the Shingen District Ministry of Fall, left the people of Shisou flabbergasted—and outraged that Shunryou was killed in such a meaningless crime.
+This information, published following an investigation conducted by the Shingen District Ministry of Fall, left the people of Shisou flabbergasted and outraged that Shunryou was killed in such a meaningless crime.

 Eikou was no exception.

 He could not comprehend the act.
 The average person in Ryuu earned five ryou a month.
 Shudatsu had twice that on him when he was arrested.
 He didn’t need to rob anybody for twelve sen. And he was a grown man.
-No matter his stature or strength, an eight-year-old child would be no match for him.
+No matter his stature or strength, an eight-year-old child was no match for him.